jolie/docs/web/language-tools-and-standard-library/basics/services.md

-# Service Definition
+# Services
 A service is the key element of a jolie program, it is the minimal artifact that can be designed and developed with Jolie.
 In Jolie everything is a service, a composition of services is a service.
 An application written in Jolie is always a composition of services.
 There is no possibility to develop something different.

+A service is always described by a **service definition** where the code is specified.
+Service definitions can be organized in [modules](modules.html).

 The `service` is a component that includes blocks that define its deployment and its behaviour.

-More precisely, a service node contains a collection of Jolie components, like named procedures and communication ports, and may specify a typed value used to parametrise its execution &mdash; this value can be passed either from the execution command used to launch the Jolie interpreter as well as by an importer that wants to use the service internally (e.g., see [embedding](../architectural-composition/embedding.md)).
+More precisely, a service node contains a collection of Jolie components, like named procedures and communication ports, and may specify a typed value used to parameterise its execution &mdash; this value can be passed either from the execution command used to launch the Jolie interpreter as well as by an importer that wants to use the service internally (e.g., see embedding below)).
 The syntax of `service` definition is the following:

 ```jolie
 [public | private] service ServiceName ( parameterName : parameterType) {